aimeos/aimeos-docs/src/frontend/html/implement-components.md

 ## getBody()

-Very similar to the `process()` method, you have to catch all execptions, translate them if possible and assign them to the view so the visitors are notified about the errors.
+Very similar to the `process()` method, you have to catch all exceptions, translate them if possible and assign them to the view so the visitors are notified about the errors.
 The example method below only contains the parts that are different to those of the [method from the subpart clients](create-subparts.md#getBody):

 ```php
 public function getBody( string $uid = '' ) : string